Thermoelectric Fingerprinting of Bloch- and N\'{e}el-type Skyrmions

-Fig.~\ref{fig:main_one} (a) schematically shows the SThEM experimental setup, detailing how a constant--current Joule heated~(ThermaLever\texttrademark{}) scanning probe, in direct contact with the sample, is used to introduce a nanometric thermal gradient.
+Fig.~\ref{fig:main_one} (a) schematically shows the SThEM experimental setup, detailing how a constant--current Joule heated~(ThermaLever\texttrademark{}) scanning probe, operated in contact mode, is used to introduce a nanometric thermal gradient.
 Electrical readout was achieved using a Keysight 34420A nanovoltmeter which was synced to the scanning probe microscopes controller to such that the electrical readout could be mapped spatially with the sample topography~\cite{Puttock2022}.
+The device contact pads~(outside of the field of view presented here and separated by $\approx$40 $\mu$m) were connected to the nanovoltmeter via a PCB and breakout box and the input low was connected to the microscopes ground.
 Fig. 1 (a) (i,ii) shows representations of the top and side views of the sample.
 In order to stabilise skyrmions in our system, a sizable interfacial DMI is required.
 To meet these requirements, a perpendicular magnetic anisotropy~(PMA) asymmetric multilayer comprising three repeats of a trilayer, including buffer and cap, where the composition was Ta(3.2)/Pt(2.7)[Co$_{68}$B$_{32}$(0.8)/Ir(0.4)/Pt(0.6)]$_{x3}$/Pt(2.2) (thicknesses in nm).
-The multilayer structure was sputter deposited using an ultra high vacuum deposition system, analogous to previously studied samples~\cite{Finizio2019, Zeissler2020, Barker2025}.
+The multilayer structure was sputter deposited using an ultra high vacuum deposition system, analogous to previously studied samples, where it was shown that N\'eel-type skyrmions are stabilised.~\cite{Finizio2019, Zeissler2020, Barker2025}.
 Patterning of the multilayer was done using standard optolithogrpahy and lift-off to create a 2.3~$\mu$m wide microwire including the voltage contact pads required for electrical readout of thermoelectric signals.
 Fig.~\ref{fig:main_one} (b) shows an atomic force micrograph detailing the topography of the microwire used in this work.
 Fig.~\ref{fig:main_one} (c) shows a magnetic force micrograph and confirms the presence of singular skyrmion spin texture of $\lessapprox$~200 nm in radius.
 Skyrmion nucleation was achieved using the stray magnetic field from the MFM tip~\cite{Barker2025}.
-The corresponding zero--field scanning thermoelectric micrograph is shown in Fig.~\ref{fig:main_one} (d), along with line profiles in Fig.~\ref{fig:main_one}(e)(i,ii).
-Here, we observe several characteristic features in the local thermoelectric response: the response from the device edges~\cite{Puttock2022}, shown in Fig.~\ref{fig:main_one}(e)(i), and the lobe-like features that result from the skyrmion itself, Fig.~\ref{fig:main_one}(e)(ii), both of which are discussed in detail below.
-We note that the zero field stability is likely to occur due to the attended pinning in these multilayer material systems.
+The corresponding zero-field scanning thermoelectric micrograph is shown in Fig.~\ref{fig:main_one} (d), along with line profiles in Fig.~\ref{fig:main_one}(e)(i,ii).